 Zeus and Jesus

-Some uninformed critics and misguided Christian assert Jesus was modelled after Zeus by some crypto-pagans in the early church who stripped Christianity of its Hebrew roots and changed the Saviour’s name into a pagan god’s to merge it with paganism.
-A. B. Triana wrote in Origins of Christianity:
+Some uninformed critics and misguided Christians assert that Jesus was modelled after Zeus by some crypto-pagans in the early church who stripped Christianity of its Hebrew roots and changed the Saviour’s name into a pagan god’s so as to merge it with paganism.

-They (the Graeco-Roman World) had worshiped Zeus as the supreme deity.
+“They (the Graeco-Roman World) had worshiped Zeus as the supreme deity.
 Their savior was Zeus, so now they were ready to accept Jehoshua as Jesus – Ieosus, meaning hail Zeus.
-Now our translated scriptures say that Jahwah’s (Jehovah’s) Son’s name is Jesus, which is a compound word made up of Ie and Zeus (Hail Zeus)
+Now our translated scriptures say that Jahwah’s (Jehovah’s) Son’s name is Jesus, which is a compound word made up of Ie and Zeus (Hail Zeus)”

-They teach that anyone who uses the name of Jesus instead of His Hebrew name Yahshua is worshipping a false god and not saved.
-In fact, the Hebrew name of Jesus is Yeshua, a form of the name Joshua and both mean the same: “Yahweh is salvation.”
+They teach that anyone who uses the name of Jesus instead of His Hebrew name, Yahshua, is worshipping a false god and is not saved.
+Actually, the Hebrew name of Jesus is Yeshua, a form of the name Joshua and both mean the same: “Yahweh is salvation.”

 The similarity in pronunciation between Ieosus and Zeus doesn’t imply a borrowing of one from the other.
 To suggest that the name Bruno was derived from Juno is a phonetic fallacy.
 The Greek word for “hail” is xaipe or xaipete and it’s not a constituent of the Greek name Ieosus, so the “hail Zeus” accusation is hinged on wholesale ignorance.

-Ieosus is the Greek name of Christ and that was the language in which the NT was written.
+Ieosus is the Greek name of Christ and that was the language in which the New Testament was written.
 First century works of Jewish historian, Josephus Flavius – written in Koine Greek – refer to at least 20 different people with the name Jesus (i.e Ieosus).
 The Hebrew name of Jesus is not “too sacred” to be transliterated into another language neither does its translation change its meaning.
-God’s name is not limited by human language.

 Jesus Christ is the fulfillment of the Law and Prophets of the Old Testament.
 He has no link to any ancient pagan deity neither was Christianity built on the foundation of myths artfully spurn by pagans.